jimmyfarillo/outdoorsy/README.md

 - After printing the customer list, users will likely not need to continue sorting and interacting with the data -- the program exits right after printing the customer data.
-- Customer name follows the Western format of "<first name> <last name>".
+- Customer name follows the Western format of "first_name last_name".

 ## Additional Features